 Mathis James "Jimmy" Reed (September 6, 1925 – August 29, 1976) was an American blues musician and songwriter, notable for bringing his distinctive style of blues to mainstream audiences.
 Reed was a major player in the field of electric blues, as opposed to the more acoustic-based sound of many of his contemporaries.
-His lazy, slack-jawed singing, piercing harmonica and hypnotic guitar patterns were one of the blues' most easily identifiable sounds in the 1950s and 1960s, and had a significant impact on many rock and roll artists who followed, such as Elvis Presley, Billy Gibbons and the Rolling Stones.
+His music had a significant impact on many rock and roll artists who followed, such as Elvis Presley, Billy Gibbons, Hank Williams, Jr., and The Rolling Stones.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.